A Model to Measure the Spread Power of Rumors: Experiments and Results

-Jahanbakhsh et al. \cite{jahanbakhsh2020speech} used a set of common content features (such as negative and positive sentiment, negation, uncertainty, and certainty-related words, lexical diversity, pronoun, depth of dependency tree, word and sentence length, punctuation, number of words and sentences, adjective, adverb, and verb) along with the feature SA to detect Persian Telegram rumors.
-We also evaluated this work on Twitter Persian rumor \cite{Zamani2017}.
-Table \ref{tbl: 9} shows the results of the comparison of the proposed model, Zamani et al. \cite{Zamani2017}, and Jahanbakhsh et al. \cite{jahanbakhsh2020speech} on both available datasets (Table \ref{tbl: 3}).
-The average F-measure of our model to recognize Twitter and Telegram rumors is 0.763 and 0.828, respectively.
-These results are satisfactory compared to both Zamani et al. \cite{Zamani2017} and Jahanbakhsh et al. \cite{jahanbakhsh2020speech} works.
-Based on these results, it can be claimed that the SPR criterion has been able to have a favorable effect on the classification of rumors along with the content and SA features.
+\cite{jahanbakhsh2020speech} used a set of content features (such as negative and positive sentiment, negation, uncertainty, certainty-related words, lexical diversity, pronoun, depth of dependency tree, word and sentence length, punctuation, number of words, sentences, adjective, adverb, verb, and speech act) to detect Persian Telegram rumors.
+We also evaluated this work on Twitter dataset.
+As Table \ref{tbl: 9} shows, we were able to achieve better results in rumor detection by introducing more effective and newer content features such as SPR in comparison with \cite{jahanbakhsh2020speech}.
+According to the experimental results, the average F-measure to detect Twitter rumors from 0.732 to 0.764 and Telegram rumors from 0.791 to 0.828 improved.